tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - Settings
 - Audit Logs
 - Held Orders
+- **Customer Payments (for debt tracking)**

-\nAll modules read from and update the same unified data source.
+All modules read from and update the same unified data source.

 ### 3.2 Cross-Module Integration Rules

 #### 3.2.1 Products↔ Inventory
-- When a product is created, an inventory record is automatically created
-- Updating product stock triggers low-stock warnings and dashboard updates
+- When a product is created, an inventory record is automatically created\n- Updating product stock triggers low-stock warnings and dashboard updates
 - Deleting a product is prevented if it has been used in orders

-\n#### 3.2.2 Orders (Sales) ↔ Inventory
+#### 3.2.2 Orders (Sales) ↔ Inventory
 **When an order is completed:**
 - Reduce stock based on sold quantity
 - Log stock change in Inventory Movement Log
 - Update dashboard statistics
 - Update customer purchase history
+- **Update customer balance if order is on credit**
 - Update employee performance statistics
 - Create payment record (summary)\n
 **When an order is cancelled:**
+- Restore stock\n- **Restore customer balance if order was on credit**
-- Restore stock\n- Mark order as voided in activity log
+- Mark order as voided in activity log
-\n#### 3.2.3 Sales Returns ↔ Inventory\n**When a return is processed:**
+\n#### 3.2.3 Sales Returns ↔ Inventory ↔ Customers
+**When a return is processed:**
 - Return products to stock
 - Add entry to movement log (Return)\n- Reduce customer total spending
+- **Reduce customer balance if original order was on credit**
 - Reduce employee performance metrics
 - Update dashboard indicators

-\n#### 3.2.4 Purchase Orders ↔ Inventory ↔ Suppliers
+#### 3.2.4 Purchase Orders ↔ Inventory ↔ Suppliers
 **When a purchase order is received:**
+- Increase stock
-- Increase stock\n- Add entry to movement log (Purchase Receipt)
+- Add entry to movement log (Purchase Receipt)
 - Update inventory valuation
 - Update dashboard and reports
 - Link to supplier record